Ebon Moss-Bachrach

-Ebon Che Moss-Bachrach (/ˈɛbɪn mɑːs ˈbæk'ræk/) (born March 19, 1977) is an American actor.
-He is known for his role as restaurant manager Richie Jerimovich in the comedy-drama series The Bear (2022–present), for which he was twice awarded the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series in addition to two Golden Globe Award nominations.
+Ebon Che Moss-Bachrach (/ˈɛbən mɒs ˈbækˌræk/) (born March 19, 1977) is an American actor.
+He is known for his role as restaurant manager Richie Jerimovich in the comedy-drama series The Bear (2022–2026), for which he was twice awarded the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series in addition to two Golden Globe Award nominations.

-Moss-Bachrach has had major television roles on Girls (2014–2017) and NOS4A2 (2019–2020), and appeared in the first season of Andor (2022).
-In the Marvel Cinematic Universe, he portrayed David "Micro" Lieberman in the first season of The Punisher (2017), and starred as Ben Grimm / The Thing in the film The Fantastic Four: First Steps (2025) and is set to reprise the role in Avengers: Doomsday (2026).
+Moss-Bachrach has also had major television roles on Girls (2014–2017) and NOS4A2 (2019–2020), and appeared in the first season of Andor (2022).
+In the Marvel Cinematic Universe, he portrayed David "Micro" Lieberman in the first season of The Punisher (2017), and starred as Ben Grimm / The Thing in the film The Fantastic Four: First Steps (2025) and is set to reprise the role in Avengers: Doomsday (2026) and Avengers: Secret Wars (2027).

+He made his Broadway debut from March to July 2026 in Dog Day Afternoon.

 Early life and education

-Ebon Moss-Bachrach was born on March 19, 1977 in New York City, the son of Renee Moss and Eric Bachrach, who ran a music school in Springfield, Massachusetts.
+Ebon Moss-Bachrach was born on March 19, 1977 in New York City, His parents ran a music school in Springfield, Massachusetts.
+His middle name of "Che" was given to him by his parents after the famous Argentinian leader and revolutionary Che Guevara.
 His father was born in Germany to Jewish-American parents.

 Moss-Bachrach attended high school at Amherst Regional High School in Massachusetts, and graduated from Columbia University in 1999 with a B.A. in English Literature.
 He initially was an American history major and a music studies major.
 During his third year of college, he studied abroad in Alicante, Spain for a semester.

 As a child, Moss-Bachrach had a passion for theatre and movies, and also loved to read.
 Some of his favorite authors were Isaac Asimov and Piers Anthony.
 He spent much of his childhood indoors, and described his younger self as an "escapist."
 In high school, Moss-Bachrach joined the school band, and became fond of performing.
 One of his favorite musical artists was Ornette Coleman.

 During his first year of college, Moss-Bachrach took an acting class out of curiosity, and quickly became inspired to pursue theater.
 After the class, he became an apprentice at the Williamstown Theatre Festival to gain some experience in theater.
 Moss-Bachrach went on to study acting and the Meisner technique at the William Esper Studio in New York City.